Try It Yourself

 Go to the Flow Manager in the menu bar to get information about installed flows.
 See the Flow Manager reference in this guide.

 Reset the ISO code to a country that returns at least two languages, i.e. NL.
-Can you figure out how the components are interacting to substract multiple languages from the same language element in the response?
+Can you figure out how the components interact to subtract multiple languages from the same language element in the response?

 Tip: